-Karen joined the University of Leeds in March 2015 as Chair in Nursing Research.
-She is a registered nurse and applied health and care researcher.
-Her expertise extends to fields central to contemporary nursing practice, demonstrated by the development of a programme of clinically and policy relevant research in the areas of the healthcare workforce and care for older people.
-In particular, she is interested in evaluating how changes in the composition, organisation and management of the healthcare workforce impact on quality of care and outcomes.
+I joined the University of Leeds in March 2015 as Chair in Nursing.
+I am a registered nurse and applied health and care researcher.
+My expertise extends to fields central to contemporary nursing practice, demonstrated by the development of a programme of policy and practice relevant research in the areas of the health and care workforce and care for older people.
+In particular, I am interested in evaluating how changes in the composition, organisation and management of the workforce impact on quality of care and outcomes.

-Karen was awarded her personal Chair at the University of York in 2012.
-She is an Honorary Professor at the University of East Anglia.
-Karen was a member of the National Institute for Health Research (NIHR) Research for Patent Benefit Programme Yorkshire and Humber Regional Funding Committee (2009-2013) and NIHR Health Services and Delivery Research Programme Commissioning Board (2014-2018).
-Her editorial duties included an Associate Editor role with the International Journal of Nursing Studies (2010-2018).
+I was a member of the National Institute for Health Research (NIHR) Research for Patent Benefit Programme Yorkshire and Humber Regional Funding Committee (2009-2013) and NIHR Health Services and Delivery Research Programme Commissioning Board (2014-2018).
+I am currentlly a core member of the NIHR PRP Commissioning Committee (July 2022-) and panel member for the NIHR DLAF.
+My editorial duties included an Associate Editor role with the International Journal of Nursing Studies (2010-2018).

 - Research theme lead: People, Services and Systems